diegodalvarez/SyntheticFuturesAnalysis/README.md

 ### Notation
-Once the object has been fully initialzied it is only prepped with dates and has the following format

-contracts get generic names based on the country that is passed through following the form "Country Code" + num
+Once the object has been fully initialzied it is only prepped with dates and has the following format contracts get generic names based on the country that is passed through following the form "Country Code" + num

 ### Holidays
 Rather than accounting for specific holidays across market hours and the chance that market holidays may occur on weekends.
 Since the specific questions were 250 trading days, the following method will be used: Respective for the market's local time, there are (260 to 261) weekdays that are eligible candidates as trading days.
 The weekdays will be randomized and the first 250 will be considered trading days the remaining days (not including weekends) will be considered holidays.
 Unfortunately since there is no gaurantee that the holiday will land on a weekday in the following years every week the holidays change every year.
 This is to fit in accordance with the 250 day rule.

+## Time Sereies generations
+### Price creation
+Prices are created by sample normally distributed values to act as return.
+Rather additively adding values and trying to account for role, return prices are simulated and then cumulative multiplied to get a series back out.
+Starting values are sampled normally with mean $1,000 +- $30.
+Using cumulative returns and multiplying by a starting price makes the time series look more akin to financial time series.
+Although random seed is set returns get zeroed out if market is open therefore when calculations are done, returns can't be "backed-out" by using the same random seed.

+### Roll
+Roll is done quarterly by the first 15th of the first month of each quarter.
+If the 15th is closed (weekend or holiday) it moves to the following open day.
+To account for roll cost an extra +-2% is added to the curve.
+In this case backwardation and contango are assumed to show up in even proportions leading to an equal amount of positive and negative roll.
+This done by binomial sampling and adding returns